Multi-Market Google Ads Support Without Losing Control

 Is this priced as a project, ongoing management, or both?

 It can be either.
 Some teams want the rollout planned and launched, then run it internally from there.
 Others want ongoing support as more markets go live and budgets shift across Europe.
-In those cases, the rollout is usually priced as a project first, then ongoing multi-market management commonly sits around €2,500-€4,000+ per month depending on the size of the portfolio, usually with a three-month minimum if it becomes a new management engagement.
+In those cases, the rollout is usually scoped as a project first, then ongoing multi-market management is estimated through .
+Ongoing management is month-to-month with one month’s notice, but we ask new management clients to give the work at least three full months so the rollout has time to produce meaningful signal.
+If a paid audit leads into management, the full audit fee is credited against future management invoices from month 4 after 3 full months of management.

 What do you need from us to get started?